buuug7/notes/css/basic.md

   border-bottom-style: solid;
   border-bottom-width: 1px;
 }
-/* as for the border property,each side has its shorthand version */ blockquote {
+/* as for the border property, each side has its shorthand version */ blockquote {
   border-bottom: 1px solid blue;
 }